Learn more about the Zika Virus Prevention Methods The risk of Zika virus transmission can be greatly reduced through these prevention methods.

 - In accordance with the instructions for the product, use an indoor insect spray or fogger to kill mosquitoes.

-¨ If you have Zika virus, take appropriate steps to avoid mosquito bites at least during the first week of illness to protect others from getting infected with Zika virus.
+Take steps to avoid mosquito bites at least during the first week of illness to protect others from getting infected.
 While Zika virus is present in an infected person’s blood it can be passed to a mosquito through mosquito bites.
-The infected mosquito could then bite other people and transmit the Zika virus.
+The infected mosquito could then bite other people and spread the Zika virus.

 - Strictly follow steps to avoid mosquito bites and prevent sexual transmission during the trip.

-¨ For symptomatic pregnant women with exposure to Zika virus, rRT-PCR testing of serum and urine is recommended up to 2 weeks after symptom onset.
-In addition, for asymptomatic pregnant women who live in areas without active Zika virus transmission, rRT-PCR testing of serum and urine is recommended < 2 weeks after the last possible exposure and for women who are evaluated 2-12 weeks after exposure and have been found to be Zika virus IgM-positive.
+For symptomatic pregnant women with exposure to Zika virus, rRT-PCR testing of serum and urine is recommended for up to 2 weeks after symptom onset.
+In addition, for asymptomatic pregnant women who live in areas without active Zika virus transmission, rRT-PCR testing of serum and urine is recommended for 2 weeks after the last possible exposure; and for women who are evaluated 2-12 weeks after exposure and have been found to be Zika virus IgM-positive.

 Asymptomatic pregnant women with exposure to Zika may be offered screening with serologic testing within 2-12 weeks after the last date of possible exposure.
 Asymptomatic women who live in areas with active Zika virus transmission should have Zika virus IgM testing as part of routine obstetric care during the 1st and 2nd trimesters, with immediate rRT-PCR testing of women who are IgM-positive; a positive rRT-PCR test provides a definitive diagnosis of ZIKV infection.

 Prevention for Travelers